The Convenience of Friendship: Real Bond or Just Easy Access?

 3. They don’t value your opinion.

-Your perspective often needs to be addressed in the convenience of friendship dynamic.
+Your perspective often needs to be addressed in the context of a friendship dynamic.
 Your friends of benefit seem more concerned with their demands and interests than yours when you talk to them.
 Their concentration is on what they want, leaving little room for your opinions.
 It is discouraging to realize that the relationship is more about what you can do for them than respecting each other’s viewpoints.

 4. They show no interest in your life.